 MOODY: With a purpose!
 Plot contrivinces aside (because it’s a major budget sci-fi film that had reshoots, dammit), I agree, D; Edwards’ actual star wars in the third act makes this a must-buy day one Blu Ray purchase.
 He finds new ways to take down AT-AT’s (even if ever-so-easily); is able to sweetly and swiftly pace between tight, knuckle-clenching combat and masterful aerial shoot-outs between U-Wing Fighters and Imperial Ties; and when someone dies *sniffle* it really feels so devoted and purposeful.
 There’s a cause felt from these deaths (and there’s a lot of them) beyond use of kleenex.
 Bottom line: Rogue One touches the human heart of war, while remaining a helluva lot of fun to boot.
-And while I enjoyed the comforting newness of The Force Awakens better (I can see I’m already going to be in the minority there), this film gives us hope that a Star Wars movie–no matter the time nor the place it sets in–is going to be a sure success every single year.
-4/5 Bibles.
+And while I enjoyed the comforting newness of The Force Awakens, this film gives us hope that a Star Wars movie–no matter the time nor the place it sets in–is going to be a sure success every single year.
+4.25/5 Bibles.

 DEREK: Yes, the human element is what separates this war from all the previous.
 While not given a ton of screen time, many of the fighters were not just faceless Rebels getting shot at.
 You want to see them all make it and you have fear that characters you’re rooting for are in peril.
 At the end of Return of the Jedi, I, at least, never felt that Leia, Luke, Han, etc. were in any danger of dying as the big heroes of the saga.
 Rogue One forces you to worry and care about this group, as opposed to the anticipation of the fun climatic battle in-the-end-where-the-heroes-win.
 And they got me in the fanboy heartstrings, but damn I’m good with it.
 4.5/5 Bibles.